menu icon

 ✏️ Things To Note:

-1. Yarn Choice: I used cotton yarn for this pattern, which is great for coasters due to its heat resistance and liquid absorption.
+1. Yarn Choice: I used cotton yarn for the Cherry Blossom Coaster Pattern, which is great for coasters due to its heat resistance and liquid absorption.
 Acrylic yarn doesn't perform as well.
+I use cotton for all my coasters like my crochet strawberry coaster patterns!

 2. Versatile Use: While I designed this pattern specifically for coasters, you can also use it as large crochet cherry blossom appliques for a blanket or pillow.

-3. Color Options: I made this pattern using two colors, but feel free to use a single solid color if you prefer.
+3. Color Options: I made the Cherry Blossom Coaster Pattern using two colors, but feel free to use a single solid color if you prefer.

 🪡 Materials Needed